brighthive/data-resource-generator/docs/source/references/configuration.rst

 Because of this it also means that the three main routes for each resource,

 - GET ALL

 - GET ID

 - POST QUERY

 If these paths are not included in the swagger spec then they will not be added to the API routing.
-See `Routes -> Enabling and disabiling routes` for more information.
+See `Routes -> Enabling and disabling routes` for more information.

 Examples can be found in the Data Resource Generator repository test section.